TJ2001/meal-tracker-angular/README.md

 User has options to view all foods, only high-calorie foods (more than 500 calories), or only lower-calorie foods (less than 500 calories).
 User wants to click a food to edit its name, details or calories (in case user decide to pretend his/her fries were 100 calories instead of 365).

+## Specifications

+* User can input food, description, and calories.
+The app will output the food item with properties unto a list.
+* User can adjust filter.
+The app will filter out items with calories above 500 or under 501.

 ## Setup/Installation Requirements

 * Clone this repository